Philosophy (PHIL)

 PHIL 3780 Africana Philosophy (3 credits)

-Introduction to central philosophical issues and figures from Africa and the African Diaspora.
-Perennial issues in philosophy of human nature and social/political philosophy will be approached from an Africana perspective, and may include the ontological status of race, the nature of racism, the relation between race and personal identity, contemporary race relations, global feminism and the existence of a distinctly "African" philosophy.
-The course may include such authors as Zera Yacob, Kwame Appiah, WEB DuBois, Marcus Garvey, Frantz Fanon, Paget Henry, Sylvia Wynter, Angela Davis, Charles Mills, and Lewis Gordon.
+Introduces central philosophical issues and figures from Africa and the African Diaspora.
+Approaches perennial issues in philosophy of human nature and social/political philosophy from an Africana perspective.
+Topics of discussion may include the ontological status of race, the nature of racism, the relation between race and personal identity, contemporary race relations, global feminism and the existence of a distinctly "African" philosophy.
+Philosophers studied may include Zera Yacob, Kwame Appiah, WEB DuBois, Marcus Garvey, Frantz Fanon, Paget Henry, Sylvia Wynter, Angela Davis, Charles Mills, and Lewis Gordon.

 Level of Study: Undergraduate